gdw-workshop/2018_GDW_Workshop/exercises/download_exercise.md

 You can use the cat (or less) commands to output the contents of these files:
 ```
+# cat outputs the contents of a file all at once
 cat boa_mtDNA.fasta
 cat boa_mtDNA.gb